engineering team reviewing supplier drawings and production details during a China factory visit

 A China factory visit should not be open-ended.

-The visit should follow pre-defined Go / No-Go logic before the trip even starts.
+The visit should follow pre-defined Go / No-Go criteria before the trip even begins.

 1. Capability

-A supplier should not be judged by what they say.
+A supplier should not be evaluated by what is said during the visit.

 Verify: